loader-logo

 The metabolic rate is the speed at which the chemical reactions of metabolism occur in an organism.
 Many factors can influence metabolic rate, including body size, age, gender, physical activity, and genetics.

-The term is often used in the context of weight control because the faster your metabolism, the more energy (or calories) your body needs.
+People often use the term in the context of weight control because a faster metabolism means your body needs more energy (or calories).
 This is why some people can eat a lot without gaining weight (they have a high metabolism) while others put on weight easily (they have a slower metabolism).

 In a nutshell, metabolism is the complex web of chemical reactions that enables life as we know it.
 From fuelling our cells to enabling growth and repair, understanding metabolism can give us a fascinating insight into the workings of our bodies.